Ken Terajima: Revision of the Military General Ordinance

-In September Terajima was transferred to Commander of the Training Squadron.
-This position was a prominent position for practical training for second lieutenant candidates who have graduated from the Imperial Japanese Naval Academy.
+In September, Terajima was transferred to Commander of the Training Squadron.
+This position was a prominent position for practical training for second lieutenant candidates who had graduated from the Imperial Japanese Naval Academy.
 However, he was ordered to serve in the General Staff the following month, and in March of the following year, at the age of 52, he was transferred to the reserve.
 Around this time, Terajima left a Chinese poem, "Because of men, it is clean and pure."
 Terashima's appointments were made by Naoshin Taniguchi, who was opposed to the army's move during the Mukden Incident, considering the danger of causing a war between the United States and Japan, Katsunoshin Yamanashi, who was in favor of the disarmament treaty at the London Naval Treaty, and Seizō Sakonji.
 It is the same movement as the treaty faction general officers such as Hori Teikichi's admission to the reserve, and is part of the so-called Daikaku personnel affairs.
 Terashima's departure became a problem in the Diet, and Tasuku Nakazawa, who was suspicious of a series of personnel affairs, asked Katsunoshin Yamanashi about the situation.
 Yamanashi cited the pressure of Prince Fushimi and Heihachiro Togo on Navy Minister Ōsumi and said, "I feel sorry for Mr. Togo's late evening".